sumfun4WF/mpmonitor/README.md

 # Marketplace Monitor
 Python script that automatically buy the item from Warface Marketplace for you when its price is within your budget.
+Use it wisely and properly.

 # Requisites
 - Python